rug-cit-hpc/hb-jobinfo/README.md

 optional arguments:
   -h, --help   show this help message and exit
-  -d, --debug  Shows extra information about how the data is gathered -l, --long   Shows more information about the job
+  -d, --debug  show extra information about how the data is gathered -l, --long   show more information about the job
 ```

 # Release notes: